Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 2. Click **New** > **App Services** > **Active Directory** > **Directory** > **Custom Create**.
 3. Enter the required information and click the **Finish** (checkmark) button.

-Register the Surveys application in your AD tenant:
+Register the Surveys application in your AD tenant.

 1. In the [Azure management portal](https://manage.windowsazure.com), navigate to your AD tenant.
 2. Click **Applications**.